 The President's Council on Fitness, Sports, and Nutrition has General Fit Facts and Tips for Specific Populations, including information for people with chronic medical conditions.
 According to the Physical Activity Guidelines for Americans, "Most health benefits occur with at least 150 minutes (2 hours and 30 minutes) a week of moderate-intensity physical activity, such as brisk walking.
 Additional benefits occur with more physical activity."

 Your HTC physical therapist can help you design an exercise program that will be the most helpful to you.
-Be Active Your Way: A Guide for Adults from the U.S. Department of Health and Human Services can help you get started.
+Move Your Way has tips and tools from the U.S. Department of Health and Human Services can help you get started.